siddheshranade/flight-finder/README.md

 2. Open terminal, cd to this project's root directory
 3. Run `npm install`
 4. Run `npm run dev`
-5. Open the localhost URL that appears in the terminal
+5. Open the localhost URL that appears in the terminalnnnn

 ---